Policegiri: Critical response

 The film received extremely poor reviews from critics.

 Saibal Chatterjee of NDTV rated the film one out of five stars and wrote, "The actors holler at the top of their voices, the action sequences are mind-numbingly silly, the background score can pierce through any cotton-wool shield, and the storyline is all sound and fury, and little else."
 Rohit Vats of IBN Live gave the film one-and-a-half out of five stars and wrote, "Ravikumar is good at many things such as the colour combination in the backdrop and aerial stunts but his wish to generate many emotions within the same sequence doesn't help 'Policegiri'."

 Shubhra Gupta of The Indian Express gave it one out of five stars and wrote, "There is not one thing about this film that is worthy of being watched."
 Giving the same rating, Sukanya Verma of Rediff.com wrote, "K S Ravikumar’s remake of Tamil hit Saamy is so hopelessly timeworn, neither its jaded leading man nor its crummy screenplay can salvage this mess no matter how many men Dutt hurls in the sky."

 Karan Anshuman of Mumbai Mirror compared the film to Dabangg.
 Sarit Ray of Hindustan Times wrote, "The music is bland, and the south-inspired action repetitive, giving you little to take away (headache notwithstanding).
 Policegiri is entirely forgettable.
 And that may be a good thing."

 Box office

-Policegiri recorded an average opening and did extremely poor multiplex business although single screens fared much better where it remained in theatres for three weeks recording 57 cr after its four-week run across India.
-The film was declared as flop by Box Office India.
+The film was declared an average grosser due to its good business in single screen theatres and in tier 2, tier 3 and tier 4 cities.